metalninja1001/QwertyClient/README.md

 - A netcat listener can be started using the following command :
 `nc -lvnp <port>`

-- PLEASE NOTE : You first need to start the listener before running the application.
+- PLEASE NOTE : You first need to start the listener before running the application or you may receive a connection error.